 To make this ravioli, we will use egg pasta – simply egg and ’00’ flour.
 Through a bit of testing, I determined that a simple principle of 100g flour to one large US egg works well.
 The egg yolk adds some fat, but the whole egg (including the white) adds water.
 You will find many recipes for egg pasta that use only yolks and have you add water.
-The whole egg approach works well.
+The whole-egg approach works well.
 However, please be aware that eggs are of different sizes across the world.
 If you find your pasta too dry add a teaspoon or so of water, if too moist a bit more flour.

 After mixing the dough, knead it for about 10 minutes.
 But you will notice that the consistency will still not be quite right.
 The glutens in the dough will relax if you let it sit for an hour, and it will be much easier to work with.
-Avoid temptation, do not be shorten this process!
+Avoid temptation, and do not shorten this process!

 If you want to frequently enjoy fresh pasta, get a pasta machine.
 There are many available, but the attachments for mixers are a great cost-effective option.

-Mushroom ravioli inspires creativity.
+Mushroom ravioli inspire creativity.
 It can be served in many different ways Keeping with the no lactose theme, just olive oil, grated Parmigiano, and perhaps a few grinds of pepper is enough.
 Melted butter, tomato sauce, Italian sausage, and spinach — all are good.